M Idioms

 - to argue or fight

-The two groups of young men were mixing it up outside of the school yard.
+The two groups of young men were mixing it up outside the school yard.

 - to confuse things, to make a mistake about something

-The teacher mixed up the DVDs and played the wrong one in front of the class.
+The teacher mixed up the DVDs and played the wrong one for the class.

 a mix-up